stuntrally/stuntrally/Readme.txt

     it could be released in future versions.

 Artists
-    If you can create 3D models (cars,trees,plants,objects etc), textures for them or for terrain.
     Help exporting existing models from Blender to Ogre.
+    If you can create/edit 3D models
+	(cars, trees, plants, rocks, objects etc),
+    textures for them or for terrain.
     If you can create/edit sounds for the game.

 If so, tell us on IRC at #stuntrally on freenode,